TextControl/txtextcontrol-reportingcloud-java/README.md

 ## Build

-Building from source requires [Gradle](https://gradle.org/) version 2.9 or greater and a Java JDK 8.
+Building from source requires [Gradle](https://gradle.org/) version 2.9 or greater and the Java JDK 8.
 To build, change to the project's root directory (the location of `build.gradle`) and run

     $ gradle build